datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 In section C, we'll collect all those expressions related to the right method to access knowledge.

-# B. Occurences of the matika
+# B. occurrences of the matika

-This section will identify the occurences of the matika in the pali canon.
-We've kept only occurences of the full or partial matika up to 2 elements (when at least 2 elements of the list come together in a single sutta).
+This section will identify the occurrences of the matika in the pali canon.
+We've kept only occurrences of the full or partial matika up to 2 elements (when at least 2 elements of the list come together in a single sutta).
-For each occurence, we provide an extract and some notes to understand the context in which the list is being used.
+For each occurrence, we provide an extract and some notes to understand the context in which the list is being used.

 ## AN3.65 - Kesaputtiya